 As Kingsley took Molly into the other room to see her daughter, Amelia sat Arthur down in the interrogation room to try and explain to him everything that had happened.

 She told him that his daughter had been writing in some mysterious diary all year and that the diary had been writing back to her the whole time.
 That this diary was supposedly one of Lord Voldemort's old school things made it that much worse.

 Arthur could only hang his head in anguish as he listened to Amelia continue her explanation, wondering how in Merlin this was allowed to happen.

 Eventually, it was all just too much for him, and Arthur had to ask the pressing question of what was to come of all this.

 Amelia had been expecting that question, but she wasn't sure Arthur would like her answer.

 "To be honest, I'm not entirely sure.
-You don't have to worry about her facing time in Azkaban - greater minds have been deceived by Voldemort before and none of them have ever had that sentencing - and at eleven years of age she's much too young to face a criminal trial.
+You don't have to worry about her facing time in Azkaban - greater minds have been deceived by Voldemort before and none of them has ever had that sentencing - and at eleven years of age, she's much too young to face a criminal trial.
 However, I can tell you that the victims of the families will be given the opportunity to press charges if they choose to do so."